- 3.1. Encoded Text Areas

 4.1.2.
 General Structure of a Text

-body element.
-The title page (see also Title Page(s))
+body.
+The title page (see also Title Pages(s))

 back (back matter) element.

 4.1.3.
 Title Page(s)

 Title pages are each (there may be several) encoded by means of the respective elements (described, for instance, in the TEI P5-Guidelines).

 At this, the title page is altogether captured in a